PSA Annotation: How to Annotate a Civil Registry Document

 6

-Request New PSA Birth Certificate
+Request a New PSA Birth Certificate

 Step-by-Step: Annotation for Annulment/Nullity of Marriage